zeenix/reveal.js/zbus.md

 dbus-rs

-Depends on libdbus
+libdbus

-Multiple async APIs
+Issues

-No CI
+Note: Multiple async APIs, no CI etc

 Still decided to use